LopeKinz/Vape-V4/README.md

 # Vape V4

 > I do not promote any kind of cheating.
-This is just for teaching purposes, If u are gonna use this.
-Im WARNING you, it is not my fault if u get banned.
+This is just for learning purposes, If u are gonna use this.
+I'm WARNING you, it is not my fault if u get banned.

 Firstly, huge credits to the Kangaroo's team for cracking vape.
 I have just made new working server